Proto-Siouan language: Consonants

+Carter's law

 Proto-Siouan has also been reconstructed with preaspirated stops.
-Several Siouan languages either retain a preaspirated series or have a descended set of reflexes; in either case, this set is treated as a single unit in syllabification and segmentation.
-The preaspirated series was not originally phonemic, but rather the result of a regular phonological process whereby plain voiceless stops were preaspirated whenever the following vowel is stressed.
-This process has been termed Carter's law, after Richard T. Carter who first described the phenomenon in his work on Ofo.
+Several Siouan languages either retain a preaspirated series or have a distinct set of reflexes; in either case, this set is treated as a single unit in syllabification and segmentation.
+The preaspirated series was not originally contrastive in pre-Proto-Siouan, but rather the result of a regular phonological process whereby plain voiceless stops were preaspirated whenever the following vowel was stressed.
+This process has been termed Carter's law, after Richard T. Carter, who first described the phenomenon in his work on Ofo.
 This change, however, was later phonemicized and several sets of cognates attest the set as distinct phonemes.

-Although this series is considered to have been phonemic, several languages – including Hidatsa, Crow, and Mandan – lost this series during their linguistic evolution.
+Although this series is considered to have been phonemic, several languages – including Hidatsa, Crow, and Mandan – later lost this series.
 (Note: Strictly speaking, modern Hidatsa does exhibit preaspiration, though it is the result of another process causing //x// to lenite to /[h]/ before //k//.)
-In Ofo, Ho-Chunk, the Dakotan languages, and the Chiwere dialects, the preaspiration became postaspiration, though these were independently motivated and do not express a family-internal phylogenetic relationship.
-In the Dhegihan languages, this series either remained preaspirated or converted the consonant into a plain geminate.
+In Ofo, Ho-Chunk, the Dakotan languages, and the Chiwere dialects, the preaspiration became postaspiration, though these changes occurred independently and do not express a family-internal phylogenetic relationship.
+In the Dhegihan languages, preaspirated consonants either remained preaspirated or changed into plain geminates.

 Because the development of the stop series is so transparent, the consonant inventory is sometimes presented in a minimalist fashion, which removes the complex stop series and glottalized forms.
-Rankin describes the minimalist form without phonological conditioning as pre-Proto-Siouan since the language may have had a more parsimonious inventory at an earlier date.
-This inventory is also a closer match to that of the Catabaw language.
+Rankin, Carter, and A. Wesley Jones suggest that a pre-Proto-Siouan consonant inventory without this phonological conditioning may have existed at an earlier date.
+This minimalist inventory is also a closer match to that of the Catawba language.
 The minimalist form is as follows: